-Southampton Borough Council Homes
+Southampton Council Homes

-Children's establishments run by Southampton Borough Council.
+Children's establishments run (at some time in their history) by Southampton Council.

 - 1 Blakeney Lane, Southampton

 - 2 Sparsholt Road, Southampton

 - 20 Burlesdon Road, Southampton